MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-admin-cli-stop-start.md

 # required metadata
 title: "Stop or start web and compute nodes on Machine Learning Server "
-description: "Stop or start the web or compute nodes for Machine Learning Server operationalization"
+description: "Monitor, stop or start the services for web or compute nodes for Machine Learning Server operationalization"
 keywords: ""
 author: "j-martens"
 ms.author: "jmartens"